Dr. Matthew Free

 Individual therapy:

 I strive to foster a warm, validating, empathetic environment in therapy because I believe this helps people feel safe enough to work on challenging aspects of their lives.
 I invest in getting to know my clients well so that I can form an effective team with them to help them achieve their treatment goals.
-Some of my clients have mild anxiety or are new to therapy.
-Others experience very severe symptoms, have participated in residential or intensive programs (e.g., IOP, PHP), or have seen a number of therapists in the past.
-For mild to moderate anxiety and OCD symptoms, my goal is to help people make rapid progress.
-For clients with severe anxiety, I am dedicated to doing whatever it takes to help get life back on track, including meeting more than one time per week and providing phone coaching between sessions when needed.
 Like all of our clinicians at COAC, I only use evidence-based practices that fall under the umbrella of Cognitive-Behavioral Therapy.

 Family Consultation: